thrawn01/hubble/README.md

 KEY=VALUE
 key=value
 ```
-Each variable must be separated by a new line '\n'.
+A new line ‘\n’ must separate each variable.
 As an example the following is a valid
 ``env-cmd`` that will add a variable 'FOO' to the environment ``env-cmd=echo 'FOO=BAR' ``

 ## What if I want to optionally execute an external script?
 (For impersonating customers!)